 Pages: 105-109 | 349 Views 10 Downloads

 How to cite this article:

-Dr. Mainak Kanti Saha, Dr. Parashar Desai, Dr. Siddharth Jain, Dr. Sourabh Gupta and Dr. Manisha Mulchandani.
+Dr. Mainak Kanti Saha, Dr. Parashar Desai, Dr. Siddharth Jain, Dr. Sourabh Gupta, Dr. Manisha Mulchandani.
 An evaluation of the effect of porcelain firing cycles on the properties of co-cr casting alloys.
-International Journal of Applied Dental Sciences.
-2019; 5(2): 105-109.
+Int J Appl Dent Sci 2019;5(2):105-109.